Chairfield97/CPSC-240-Final-Project/Project Proposal.md

 As the player completes the first story event, they can be shown the second one and so on.
 The story events will likely be a combination of both the battle events and the quest events where the player will have to complete some action or duel some enemy.
 If the player successfully completes the final story event, then they win the game.
-Players will be able to save and quit the game at any time where the contents of the game will be written to a specific file.
+Players will be able to save and quit the game at any time and the contents of the game will be written to a specific file.
 When the player runs the game again, it will read that same file to initialize the objects and continue where they left off.
-The GUI for this will show the players name, their health points, their equipped gear (hopefully with icons), a text area to show the event prompts, a Jtext field to read inputs and a button to submit inputs.
+The GUI for this will show the players name, their health points, their equipped gear (hopefully with icons), a text area to show the event prompts, a jtext field to read inputs and a button to submit inputs.
 If the player enters a battle, there will be a separate window showcasing the enemy’s name, health, and icon (hopefully).
 Additionally, there will be a separate window showcasing the player’s inventory.